Bowhza/Audio-Mixer/README.md

 - `*` Master Volume Control.
 - `-` Controls all applications that are not assigned to a slider.
-- `!` Current Active Window/Fullscreen Window (Not Implemented Yet)
+- `!` Current Active Window/Fullscreen Window.

 To assign specific applications to a slider, you can type in the process name directly instead.
 (Seen in the "Detected Sessions" list).